Moving From UK To Australia (again) As A British Expat Update

 I’ve always raved about ALDI to my brother in England and although he wasn’t convinced by it, we decided to continue shopping there when we moved back to England for six months.

 Now, England might have loads more supermarkets to choose from, but after we shopped at Asda (the cheap supermarket), our food bill became even lower when we shopped at ALDI.
 Asda was costing us between £80-£100 a week whilst ALDI cost us just £60 a week.
 It was a no brainer.

 But, ALDI in England wasn’t a pleasant experience as were many other stores.
 Most of the shops always looked trashed with products all over the floors on the aisles, and ALDI was no exception.

 Sometimes we’d buy fresh fruit or veg and by the next morning it had mould growing on it.
 The random sometimes awesome / sometimes bizarre products were really bad as well.
 Had we just missed out on the good stuff or was there never any good random products to buy?

 When we came back to Australia and did our food shop back at ALDI we were so shocked at how amazing it was, we posted some insta stories and had so many of you send us messages about how you love this supermarket too.

 We couldn’t believe how amazing and fresh the veggies and fruit looked (and massive too).
 Finally we could see proper fresh food again and we were literally like kids in a toy shop.

-The veggie and vegan products were also brilliant, finally veggie burgers with just real food in them, even the coconut milk was literally just coconut milk instead of the % of stabilizers and god knows what which they sell in England.
+The veggie and vegan products are also brilliant, finally veggie burgers with just real food in them, even the coconut milk was literally just coconut milk instead of the % of stabilisers and god knows what which they sell in England.

 Also, the store was quiet and really clean.
 Finally, back to an amazing supermarket in Australia!